Do you want to write a press release for an event?

 Taking Action on Writing a Press Release for An Event

-There you have it, 12 ways to ensure your event press release will be of interest to the media.
+There you have it, 12 ways to ensure your event press release (with a boilerplate) will be of interest to the media.

 If you really want to maximize the chances of your event getting media coverage then combine more than one of these ideas for your event.

 Perhaps try holding your event on a relevant awareness day, in an unusual occasion and with an influencer in tow!

 The more news hooks you can generate for your event press release then the more likely you are to get media coverage, especially if you know how to write a media pitch or if you use a press release distribution service.